The Prevalence of Sexually Motivated Actors in Non-Official Clothing-Optional Areas

 The analysis identifies several key findings:

-• Non-official clothing-optional areas attract a broader range of motivations than organized naturist clubs.
+• non-official clothing-optional areas attract a broader range of motivations than organized naturist environments

 1. Introduction